AymanM7/Tesla-APAC-Global-Mobility-Dashboard/README.md

 ## 🔧 Challenges Faced
-Building a strategic, data-driven dashboard to inform Tesla’s APAC expansion surfaced several challenges:
+-Building a strategic, data-driven dashboard to inform Tesla’s APAC expansion surfaced several challenges:

 📉 Data Complexity and Inconsistency
-The Excel dataset included varied metrics (carbon units, data points, efficiency percentages) across countries, requiring careful normalization and cleanup to ensure comparability.
+-The Excel dataset included varied metrics (carbon units, data points, efficiency percentages) across countries, requiring careful normalization and cleanup to ensure comparability.

-🎤 Condensing Complex Insights for Presentation Translating a large amount of information and visual analytics into a engaging presentation was a challenge for me.
+🎤 Condensing Complex Insights for Presentation -Translating a large amount of information and visual analytics into a engaging presentation was a challenge for me.
 It required simplifying technical terms (like Dojo AI efficiency or DPDP compliance) without losing meaning, while also ensuring the narrative clearly supported Tesla’s strategic goals for non-technical stakeholders and judges.

 🗺️ Visualization Constraints in Tableau
-Mapping country-level insights alongside numeric and categorical data—like fleet efficiency and privacy scores—pushed Tableau’s formatting limitations.
+-Mapping country-level insights alongside numeric and categorical data—like fleet efficiency and privacy scores—pushed Tableau’s formatting limitations.
 Custom tooltips and layered visual types had to be configured manually for clarity.